mongodb/docs/source/reference/glossary.rst

       `bsonspec.org <http://bsonspec.org/>`_.

    database command
-      MongoDB has database commands, which have a specific implementation, and allow you to control the database.
+      Database commands are a special type of operation within MongoDB that make it possible to interact with the database system directly.
+MongoDB implements database commands as a form of query against the special ":term:`$cmd`" collection.
+These commands provide a number of administrative and other special operations.

-      .. seealso:: ":doc:`/reference/commands`."
+      .. seealso:: ":doc:`/reference/commands`" for a

    operator
       Operators provide tools for querying and manipulating